sage-code/eve/manual/data-types.md

 A rational number is a fraction between two numbers Q := Z/N where Q is the rational number, Z is Integer: and N is Natural:number.
 So Q number is using 8 + 8 := 16 bytes.
 The division is not executed but postponed until the number is used in an expression after simplification.

 ## Data Coercion
 In computer science coercion is used to implicitly or explicitly change  an entity of one data type into another of different type.
-This is done to take advantage of type hierarchies and type representations.
+This is ready to take advantage of type hierarchies and type representations.
 If not designed properly the coercion can be a fatal mistake.
 EVE is a safe language so we do only safe coercion.

 ## Polymorphic operators